reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 ## About Report Data

 When the 'reliably slo report' runs, it generates Report data.
 It is this Report data that is used when populating output reports from report templates.
-The report data is defined as follows:
+The report data object used when processing templates, is defined as follows:

 The top-level report is from the following go struct: